mixxxdj/website/content/news/2013-04-08-calling-all-students-hack-on-mixxx-in-google-summer-of-code-2013.md

-title: Calling all Students: Hack on Mixxx in Google Summer of Code 2013!
+title: "Calling all Students: Hack on Mixxx in Google Summer of Code 2013!"
 authors: RJ Ryan
 date: 2013-04-08 19:16:00
 tags: gsoc, gsoc-2013